 Fishing

-Did you know that fishing is strictly regulated over the world?
+Did you know that fishing is strictly regulated all over the world?
 To correctly manage the fishing industry, authorities and marine data scientists collect and analyze data to set up policies and regulations.
 The goal?
 Ensure that fishing activities don’t throw the ecosystem off balance.

 Top Fishing Articles